Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

-### Your company is building a new solution in Java.
-The company currently uses a SonarQube server to analyze the code of .NET solutions.
-You need to analyze and monitor the code quality of the Java solution.
-Which task types should you add to the build pipeline?

-- [ ] Octopus.
-- [ ] Chef.
-- [x] Maven.
-- [ ] Grunt.

 ### You are developing a multi-tier application.
 The application will use Azure App Service web apps as the front end and an Azure SQL database as the back end.
 The application will use Azure functions to write some data to Azure Storage.
 You need to send the Azure DevOps team an email message when the front end fails to return a status code of 200.
 Which feature should you use?